See why traveling to Galápagos with us should be on your must-do list

 8. Cool onboard tools matter.
 No other company can match our tools for exploration: video microscopes, plasma screens, undersea specialists, hydrophones, video chroniclers, splash cams and daily expedition reports.
 These tools make exploring Galápagos richer, and friends & family can follow along, too.

 9. The undersea matters.
 Our ships are equipped with complete snorkel gear, including wetsuits; yours for the duration of the voyage.
 And to ensure that the undersea is a huge part of your experience, our undersea specialist dives, records, and reveals it in onboard video presentations.
-Plus, National Geographic Endeavour is equipped with a glass-bottom boat for dry undersea exploring, and National Geographic Endeavour II has a glass-bottom Zodiac.
+Plus, National Geographic Endeavour II is equipped with a glass-bottom Zodiac for dry undersea exploring.

 10. Friends & family matter.
 Galápagos offers something for everyone.
 And we’re committed to fostering the unique bonding opportunities Galápagos offers families, friends, and other groups seeking to enjoy being and doing together.
 All departures include staff members who are excellent role models, skilled at organizing activities for, and inspiring curiosity in, young people of all ages.
 And during peak family travel times like spring break and over the summer, we add an additional staff member devoted to our kids program.
 Plus National Geographic Endeavour II offers a family-friendly mix of connecting cabins, triple accommodations, suites, and dedicated solo cabins.